itslizkim/outfitliker/README.md

 A fashion social media website inspired by instagram

 # features
-- a user can like pictures
+A user can:
+* like another user's outfits
-- a user can post their own outfits for likes
+* post their own outfits
-- a user's likes are saved into their own tab which they can view and remove by unliking
+* delete their posts

 # dev tools

 ## front end
-`Javascript` - creates the functionality for the app `HTML` - serves as the interface
+-`Javascript` - creates the functionality for the app -`HTML` - serves as the interface
-`CSS` - used to design the app
+-`CSS` - used to design the app

 ## backend
-`Rails` - hosts the database server
+-`Rails` - hosts the database server